rory81/the-monkees/README.md

     1. Make github pages and test them on
         - Windows
         - Apple
+    2. Use the mockups (/assets/mockups/The_Monkees_final.pdf) to see the intented results per device.
+In the above mentioned UX chapter the deviations from the mockups are noted.The inspect developer tool is used to select the Mobile (Galaxy S5) or the ipad device.
+Running the page without the inspect developer option represent the dtp version.

 **Bug:** The pages worked on Apple (OS Sierra) using Cloud9 preview but when testing the Github pages on a 27 inch screen **not** all pages where displayed as intended.
 Not all pages filled up the entire page.
 There was an error in the consul: